 Note that 1st inversion is not the first position of this chord.
 Root position is.

 Inversions are useful because they give you a variety of ways to play the same chord.
 With inversions, you create the same harmonic effect as a root position chord with a slight difference in sound.
 These simple changes can make a song sound a lot more interesting.

 Inversions can also serve as a shortcut between chords.
 For example, jumping from the root position of C Major to the root position of F Major is a bit of a leap.

-BUT, moving from C Major root position to F Major 2nd inversion is a piece of cake.
+BUT, moving from a C major triad in root position to an F major triad in 2nd inversion is a piece of cake.
 Right next door!

 The best way to practice and get familiar with inversions is to memorize shapes, not notes.
 Inversion shapes are consistent across keys.

 You can find more practice tips and a downloadable set of inversion chord charts here.

 By now, you understand basic piano chord theory behind triads, 7th chords, and inversions.
 Hooray!

 But we can do even more with chords.
 If you play with chord charts, you’ll eventually run into chords that look like this:

 Let’s see what these mean…